 Each of the objects in this new kit has one match that is related to the four categories.
 They might be related because one is better than the other.
 They might be related because one is a tool that can be used so that you can Buy Smart, Reuse, Fix or Maintain and Borrow, Rent or Share the other item.
-Class 63 tried it for the first time and found it to be fun and informative.
 If you don’t live in Portland, you can still use the kit without the literature since it is focused on Portland resources.

 4. Practice.
 Practice.
 Practice.

 Practice the full presentation in real time in the mirror or with a friend or family member so that you can get comfortable with what you have to say.
 Presenting is so much more fun when you are able to play with your ideas rather then focus on what you are going to say next.
 If you have props, practice with the props so that you can think through how they should be used and troubleshoot potentially awkward handling.
 If you are practicing with a person, have them ask you questions so that you can practice answering them.
 And always time yourself when you practice so that you know that your presentation will fit within in the time.